rasagy/The10Books/list-dump.md

 8. Fooled by Randomness - Nassim Nicholas Taleb
 9. The Invisible Hands/Inside the house of Money - Steven Drobny

+###Anumeha Mittal
+1. Harry Potter Series by J.K.
+Rowling
+2. Enid Blyton books - The Famous Five, Five Find-Outers
+3. A Song of Ice and Fire series by George R.R.
+Martin
+4. Roald Dahl books - Matilda, Charlie and the Chocolate Factory
+5. The Lord of The Rings Series by J.R.R.
+Tolkien
+6. Love Story by Erich Segal
+7. Great Expectations by Charles Dickens
+8. Pride and Prejudice by Jane Austen
+9. Afghan by Frederick Forsyth
+10. Not a Penny More, Not a Penny Less by Jeffery Archer

+###Chaitanya Czajtania
+1. The pleasure of finding things out (and works. - Richard Feynman
+2. "She walks in Beauty" - Lord Byron (and works.
+3. "...'Am I the right person to do it?’ will always be ineffective himself and a discouragement to others..." - A Mathematician's Apology - G H Hardy
+4. “And that's the thing about people who mean everything they say.
+They think everyone else does too.” - Khaled Hosseini, The Kite Runner.
+5. "The world bores you when you're cool" - Bill Watterson, Calvin and Hobbes.
+6. "Inject a few raisins of conversation into the tasteless dough of existence” - O Henry, Complete works
+7. The adventures of Tom Sawyer - Mark Twain. (and works.
+8. "If you forget me" - Pablo Neruda. (and works.
+9. A Penny Saved is Impossible - Ogden Nash (and works.
+10. The man who mistook his wife for a hat - Oliver Sacks (and works. and Phantoms in the brain - V.S.
+Ramachandran

 ###Debanjan Basu
 1. Making History -Stephen Fry
 2. V for vendetta -Alan Moore and David Lloyd